cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 This TypeScript code uses the `hardhat-deploy` plugin to publish our contract to the local Ethereum network specified by the [`hardhat.config.ts`](../helloworld/create-project.md#initializing-the-dapp-project) file.
 Note that Hardhat allows this script to easily retrieve the Cartesi Compute contract already deployed there, so as to pass its address as a parameter to the `deploy` method.
 Hardhat will use this parameter as an argument when calling the [HelloWorld's constructor we defined before](../helloworld/create-project.md#creating-the-smart-contract).
 As a final observation, we specify the `deployer` named account (also defined in `hardhat.config.ts`) to be used for submitting the deployment transaction.

-With this all set up, move back to the project's home directory and execute the following command to deploy our DApp:
+With this all set up, move back to the project's home directory and execute the following command to deploy our dApp:

 ```
 npx hardhat deploy --network localhost